shiyh0/ribocentre.github.io/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "Miao Lab - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University."
+excerpt: "Miao Lab at Guangzhou Laboratory"
 sitemap: false
 permalink: /
 ---

-We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+We are a research group at the [Guangzhou Laboratory](https://www.grmh-gdl.cn).
+We are a research group at the Guangzhou Laboratory.
+If you are interested in working with us, please see more information on [(Vacancies)]({{ site.url }}{{ site.baseurl }}/vacancies).

+Transformative single-cell multi-omics and spatial technologies now provide an opportunity to dissect the state of individual cells at unprecedented resolution.
+Given the rapid development of different single-cell biotechnologies and new wave of big omics data with their own specificities in terms of complexity and information content, our aims is to use computational and theoretical approaches combined with multi-omics high-throughput sequencing data to quantitatively address the full-scale complexity of biological systems and derive novel biological insights.
+We will build an interdisciplinary team to tightly link computation and biological technologies, and gradually set up wet experiment systems for validating computationally inferred hypotheses.
+We will always be eager to seek collaborations in development, stem cell biology and immunology within our rich scientific community to push forward our understandings of gene regulation mechanism in different biological systems and yield new therapeutic approaches for human disease treatment.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->